salanisor/oracle_rhel_tunning/README.md

 #### tuned configuration

 Swappiness is defined as a value from `0` to `100` which controls the degree to which the system favors anonymous memory or the page cache.
-A high valueimproves file-system performance, while aggressively swapping less active processes out of memory.
+A high value improves file-system performance, while aggressively swapping less active processes out of memory.
 A low value avoids swapping processes out of memory, which usually decreases latency, at the cost of I/O performance.